rstodden/DEPlain/E__Sentence-level_Corpus/DEplain-APA-sent/README.md

 # DEPlain: DEplain-APA for Sentence Simplification
-The data of APA (Austrian Press Agenca) is restricted for non-commercial research purposes.
+The data of APA (Austrian Press Agency) is restricted for non-commercial research purposes.
 To get access to DEplain-APA please request the access via zenodo (https://zenodo.org/record/7674560).

-## Dataset Statement for DEplain-APA
+## Dataset Statement for DEplain-APA (sentence-level)

 The dataset statement and the dataset can also be found on huggingface: [https://huggingface.co/datasets/DEplain/DEplain-APA](https://huggingface.co/datasets/DEplain/DEplain-APA).

 ### Table of Contents